-(c) The Contracting Agency warrants that neither The Contractor nor the Contractor's representative has been required, directly or indirectly as an express or implied condition in obtaining or carrying out this contract, to employ or retain, any organization or person or to make a contribution, donation or consideration of any kind.
+(c) The Contracting Agency warrants that neither the Contractor nor the Contractor's representative has been required, directly or indirectly as an express or implied condition in obtaining or carrying out this contract, to employ or retain, any organization or person or to make a contribution, donation or consideration of any kind.

-5. CONTRACT WORK HOURS AND SAFETY STANDARDS ACT (This provision is applicable if the contract amount exceeds \$2500 or if for construction, the contract amount exceeds \$2,000.)
+5. CONTRACT WORK HOURS AND SAFETY STANDARDS ACT (This provision is applicable if the contract amount exceeds \$100,000, or if for construction, the contract amount exceeds \$2,000 (40 U.S.C.
+3141-3148).)

-The Contractor and its subcontractors shall comply with applicable federal labor standards provisions of the Contract Work Hours and Safety Standards Act -Overtime Compensation (40 U.S.C.327-333).
+The Contractor and its subcontractors shall comply with applicable federal labor standards provisions of the Contract Work Hours and Safety Standards Act (40 U.S.C.3701-3708).

-6. CLEAN AIR AND WATER (This provision is applicable if the contract amount exceeds \$100,000.)
+6. CLEAN AIR AND WATER (This provision is applicable if the contract amount exceeds \$150,000.)

-(a) The Contractor shall comply with all applicable standards, orders or requirements issued under section 306 of the Clean Air Act (42 U.S.C.1857(h)), section 508 of the Clean Water Act (33 U.S.C 1368), Executive Order 11738, and EPA regulations (40 CFR Part 15) which prohibit the use under federal contracts or grants, of facilities included on the Environmental Protection Agency (EPA) List of Violating Facilities.
+(a) The Contractor shall comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
+7401-7671q), and the Federal Water Pollution Control Act as amended (33 U.S.C.
+1251-1387).